bowst/bowst-press/README.md

 ## 5) Install

 1. Open up terminal and enter 'npm install' to install all of the node modules that come with this theme.
-2. Install the theme itself in the Wordpress Admin (Appearance > Themes).
+2. Activate the theme itself in the Wordpress Admin (Appearance > Themes).

 ## 6) Plugins